Lee Blue is a business coach for web designers who want to build their own 6-figure businesses working from anywhere

 I graduated from college with a degree in Computer Science and Economics and spent the first few years of my career doing bio-terrorism surveillance for the United States government.
 As important as that was, it wasn’t satisfying my entrepreneurial spirit.

-In 2002, I launched reality66, my own web design agency.
+In 2002, I launched my web design agency.
 While I continued consulting and developing large-scale applications in the health sector, I also began to focus my attention on serving local businesses providing them with a combination of business coaching and the tech skills to implement my recommended client acquisition strategies.